CristinaCod/Credit_Risk_Analysis/README.md

 The high risk precision is 1% with 63% sensitivity which again gives us a harmonic mean, or F1 score, of 2%.

+The low risk precision is 100% with 66% sensitivity.

 •	**ClusterCentroids Model**
 ![ccm.png](https://github.com/CristinaCod/Credit_Risk_Analysis/blob/main/Resources/Screen%20Shot%202022-04-08%20at%2011.59.39%20AM.png)

 The Balanced Accuracy Score is 64.4%.

 The high risk precision is 1% with 61% sensitivity which again gives us a harmonic mean, or F1 score, of 2%.

+The low risk precision is 100% with 45% sensitivity.

 •	**SMOTEEN Model**
 ![smottenn.png](https://github.com/CristinaCod/Credit_Risk_Analysis/blob/main/Resources/Screen%20Shot%202022-04-08%20at%2012.00.04%20PM.png)